 There was an annual sacrifice that the high

-altar and the articles of the temple on his way to the Most Holy Place,
+altar and the articles of the temple on his way to the Most Holy Place.
+Once

-through the second veil.
-Once inside he sprinkled the Ark
+through the second veil, he sprinkled the Ark

-of the Covenant for the sins of Israel committed in ignorance.
-The
+of the Covenant in appeal for God's forgiveness of Israel's sins committed in ignorance.

-priest offers the sacrifice first for His own sin, and then for the sins of
+priest offered sacrifice first for His own sin, and then for the sins of

-body just like ours that Paul called "the likeness of sinful flesh."
+body like ours that Paul described as "the likeness of sinful

-He also wrote that Jesus was in appearance as a man; that is, He had the
+also wrote that Jesus was in appearance as a man (Phi 2-8); that means He had the

 appearance of a sinner.
 The sacrifice of the lamb was performed outside the